-Council is developing a Sustainability

-Strategy, finalising a Place Activation

-Strategy and Facilities Management model

-that will set out the long-term investment

-in Building and Infrastructure across the

-City.
-Similarly, there will be significant

-investment in Infrastructure, including regional drainage systems in the west of the City to support industry and community facilities, particularly with the development of up to 15,000 dwellings on the salt fields.
-Whilst not included in the SAMP, which focuses on Service Continuity, the total capability of Council to fund their component of new work needs to be considered together with the capacity of Council to fund the increases in levels of service of existing Assets.
+Council is developing a Sustainability Strategy, finalising a Place Activation Strategy and facilities management model that will set out the long-term investment in Building and Infrastructure across the City.
+Similarly, there will be significant investment in infrastructure, including regional drainage systems in the west of the City to support industry and community facilities.
+This is particularly relevant for the development of up to 15,000 dwellings on the salt fields site, noting the need for complimentary private and state government investment.
+Whilst not included in the SAMP, which focuses on service continuity, the total capability of Council to fund their component of new work needs to be considered together with the capacity of Council to fund the increases in levels of service.
+We aim to continuously improve the age friendliness and inclusiveness of our assets.